FactorioDojo/Foyager/README.md

 ## Running

 You will need an API key from OpenAI.
 You may get one of those [here](https://platform.openai.com/).
-Create a file in the `agent` folder named `secret_keys.py` and store your API key there:
+Store your API key as an environment variable.

 ```
 OPENAI_API_KEY = [your key]